ivanovpv/KeePassJava2/readme.md

 ## To be done
-- reading and handling with binary data
+- reading and handling of binary data

 ## Dependencies